FTLam11/fronk-tolks/README.md

 * Are we building the *right* system?

 I think tests can be very helpful in answering these questions.

-## Exercise 2: We become role players and cosplayers

 # 2. Bruh, testing is for fools